Summer Camp

 Packing list for X-plore

 Nothing is more rewarding to DuBois Center than watching campers become a part of the summer staff team.
-LEAD campers gain skills that will help them grow as positive leaders while making new friends and building their own community.
-Together, LEAD will learn to create a fun and safe environment, teach basic camp activities, and master techniques to aid in becoming a great counselor.
-This program has everything to set LEAD campers up for success in becoming a DuBois Center Camp Counselor! … Did we mention how excited we are to have more campers become staff members?!
+LIT campers gain skills that will help them grow as positive leaders while making new friends and building their own community.
+Together, LIT campers will learn to create a fun and safe environment, teach basic camp activities, and master techniques to aid in becoming a great summer staffer.
+This program is designed to set LIT campers up for success in becoming a DuBois Center Camp Counselor or Barn Helper! … Did we mention how excited we are to have more campers become staff members?!
+[LIT has an additional application packet to be completed before registration can be finalized.
+Please contact the Camp Office for more information – 618.787.2202 or dcinfo@duboiscenter.org]

 DuBois Property Policy during this transition time…